- Do Dogs Have Daily Thinking Patterns?

 Exploring World Around Them

-Dogs enjoy investigating and discovering their environment.
+Dogs enjoy thinking about discovering their environment.

 Like people, they need mental stimulation in addition to physical exercise to be healthy.